aenglert42/mini_paint-circles/README.md

 ```
 TYPE X Y RADIUS CHAR
 ```
 * _TYPE_: Type of circle to be drawn.
 Two options are possible: 'c' or 'C'.
-Character 'c' stands for an empty circle (only the border of the circle is drawn).
+Character 'c' stands for an empty circle (only its border is drawn).
 Whereas the character 'C' stands for a filled circle.
 * _X_: The horizontal position of the center of the circle.
 It is of type float.
 * _Y_: The vertical position of the center of the circle.
 It is of type float.
 * _RADIUS_: The radius of the circle.
 A float bigger than 0.